 From soothing waterfalls and jazzy tiles to illuminated beauties that make a show-stopping statement come nightfall, we've rounded up some of our very favorite pool ideas below for you to peruse.

 26 inspiring backyard pool ideas to take your plot to the next level

 Upgrade your backyard's landscaping ideas with the addition of a pool – these looks demonstrate how there's one to suit any sort of plot.

 1. Be dynamic with a freeform shape

-For a more casual, natural look that recalls a pond or a lake, choose a freeform shape for your pool instead of a rectangular one.
-Surround your freeform pool with lush landscaping and a flagstone patio to complete the au naturel vibe.
+For a more casual, natural look that recalls a pond or a lake, choose a freeform shape for your backyard pool instead of a rectangular one.
+Surround with lush pool landscaping ideas and a flagstone patio to complete the au naturel vibe.

 3. Go sharp and modern in style

 Rectangular swimming pool shapes are a great choice for a more contemporary, urban aesthetic, as exemplified by this fiberglass prefab pool, which perfectly maximizes its courtyard-like space.